CommunicationTeam WorkProblem SolvingResearchICT SkillsSelf EvaluationPlanningInterpersonalQuantitativeProfessionalism

 Statement on Teaching, Learning and Assessment

-This module is aimed at level 9 students and so will include delivery of essential knowledge through lectures, discussion of published literature and future research, as well as developing practical skills.
-A field trip will provide opportunity for students to put into practice skills learned in observational sampling of animal behaviour.
-Students will need to read a short paper or prepare work for some sessions that will be related to the practical classes.
-Four practical classes are scheduled and students must attend all in order to submit the portfolio assessment.
-The practicals will cover animal behaviour, self-assessment of laterality, behavioural laterality and physiological measurements of cognitive processing.
+This module is aimed at level 9 students and will include delivery of essential knowledge through lectures, discussion of published literature and future research, as well as developing practical skills in lab based sessions.
+A field trip will provide the opportunity for students to put into practice skills learned in observational sampling of animal behaviour.
+Students are required to read a short paper or prepare work for some sessions that will be related to the practical and tutorial classes.
+Four practical classes are scheduled and students are encouraged to attend these in order to maximise their understanding of material subsequently submitted for the portfolio assessment.
+The practicals will cover animal behaviour, self-assessment of laterality, emotional processing and personality.

 Teaching and Learning Work Loads